 The CSB Housing Partnerships office collaborates with public and private partners to design, preserve, construct and manage a variety housing opportunities and supportive services for adults with developmental disabilities, serious mental illness and/or substance use disorders.
 These housing initiatives target CSB service recipients, including people who are homeless or at risk of homelessness and veterans, helping them increase self-sufficiency and integrate into the community.

 The CSB and other service providers have joined together to endorse a set of commonly held "good neighbor" best practices for group home providers, staff and community members in Fairfax County and the Cities of Fairfax and Falls Church.
 Read more about the Good Neighbor Initiative.

-For more information about housing opportunities for CSB service recipients, email Connie Price.
+For more information about housing opportunities for CSB service recipients, email CSB Housing staff.

 - Housing initiatives for people with developmental disabilities

 - Roommate i-Match Program

 - Housing initiatives for people with SMI and/or co-occurring disorders

 - Coordinated Entry